J.Lo topples Gaga to lead Forbes celebrity power list

 Rounding off the top ten was Tom Cruise at No. 9 with the comeback success of his "Mission: Impossible - Ghost Protocol" movie that earned nearly $700 million at the global box office, and Steven Spielberg's various ventures in TV and movies earned him an estimated $130 million to place him at No. 10.

-British singer Adele entered the list at No. 24 after a record-equalling six Grammy haul and returning to live performing after surgery on her vocal chords.
+British singer Adele entered the list at No. 24 after a record-equaling six Grammy haul and returning to live performing after surgery on her vocal chords.

 Among big names to drop off the list was Charlie Sheen after his "Two and a Half Men" exit.
 His replacement on the show, Ashton Kutcher debuted on the list at No. 51.